 Eve was merely deceived by the serpent, while Adam made a conscious choice of following and listening to God’s creature in the form of Eve, God’s perfect companion, though now a sinner.
 Adam’s action may be characterized as willful disobedience, worshipping (giving ultimate worth) to the creature instead of the Creator.
 The first Mosaic Commandment is: You shall have no other gods before [or besides] me (Ex.
 20.3 NIV).
 False worship seems to be ingrained in the heart of humanity which demonstrates The Fall.

 Natural Headship of Adam vs. Federal Headship of Jesus

 All humanity was contained in Adam, naturally.
 Humans are all related to each other, as extended cousins, if you will: From one man he made all the nations (Acts 17.26a NIV).
 The biblical concept of natural containment is explicated in Heb.
 7.9-10: One might even say that Levi, who collects the tenth, paid the tenth through Abraham, because when Melchizedek met Abraham, Levi was still in the body of his ancestor (NIV).
 Therefore, humanity sinned when Adam sinned.

 This one time test, and sin, is what Rom.
 5.12 affirms, by using the Aorist tense for the Greek word for “sinned.”
 Grammatically, this Aorist indicates an action at a definitive point in time or, looking at it another way, as a whole.
+Though the Greek tense may be abused if the exegete over emphasizes it, there is most likely a reason the author used it as opposed to another option, such as the imperfect or the perfect tense.
 All humans sinned at the point when Adam transgressed in his mediatorial function for them, since all were contained in this “spokesman” (Is.
 43.27).